 The Code is applicable to all companies with a premium listing, whether incorporated in the UK or elsewhere.
-The new Code applies to accounting periods beginning on or after 1 January 2019.
+The 2024 Code applies to accounting periods beginning on or after 1 January 2025, with the exception of Provision 29.
+This provision is applicable for accounting periods beginning on or after 1 January 2026.

-For parent companies with a premium listing, the board should ensure that there is adequate co-operation within the group to enable it to discharge its governance responsibilities under the Code effectively.
+For parent companies with a premium listing, the board should ensure that there is adequate cooperation within the group to enable it to discharge its governance responsibilities under the Code effectively.
 This includes the communication of the parent company's purpose, values and strategy.